Humble Bundle’s Black Game Developer Fund makes first 5 investments

 The games don’t have launch dates or platforms yet since most are in the prototype stage, Polson said.

-John Polson, director of portfolio at Humble Bundle, said most of the nearly 200 submissions came in through the web site application process.
+John Polson, the director of portfolio at Humble Bundle, said most of the nearly 200 submissions came in through the website application process.
 The goal of the funding is to get the developers to their first playable prototype, which they can use to get more funding.
 He said the applications that come in are just scratching the surface.

 “That’s just the tip of the iceberg,” Polson said.
 “We are trying to support developers at all stages of their journey.”